xtexx/central/docs/user/actions.md

 There is no guarantee that the cache is populated, even when two `jobs` run in sequence.
 It is not a substitute for `artifacts`.

+Note that [actions/cache](https://code.forgejo.org/actions/cache) has `zstd` as a dependency for creating tar archives in the runner.

 ## Auto cancelation of workflows

 When a new commit is pushed to a branch, the workflows that are were